twesterhout/NWI-NB002C-EM1/README.md

 - Boost.System;
 - GSL (GNU Scientific Library);
 - You also need a gnuplot binary to make the plots.
+If you don't have Boost installed, run `install_boost.sh`.
+If you don't have GSL installed, run `install_gsl.sh`.

+Now run the `compile.sh` script which will generate the `Makefile` used for actual compilation.
 Provided Makefile should work on lilo4 (or any other linux system).
-However, if you use an OS X or Windows computer... well, just ssh into lilo4 and it'll save you a lot of trouble.
+However, if you use a Windows computer... well, just ssh into lilo4 and it'll save you a lot of trouble.
+You can execute it by simply running the `make` command.

 ##Running the code
 First, you'll need to edit config.txt file, containing configuration of the coil.
 Only two shapes are supported now: Circle and Coil.
-It is quite easy to add more shapes if you have some basic understanding of C++. config.txt must have the following form:
+It is quite easy to add more shapes if you have some basic understanding of C++. config.txt must have one of the following forms:
 - for Circle:
 ```
 SHAPE: CIRCLE